 Jalan Kajeng

-When you’ll turn left to Jalan Raya from Jalan Monkey forest, this will be the first crossing street on your right.
-That one opposite of the Cafe Legend.
+When you turn left onto Jalan Raya from Jalan Monkey Forest, this will be the first street on your right.
+That is the opposite of the Cafe Legend.

 Jalan Suweta

-If you’d continue the Monkey Forest road crossing the Jalan Raya and walking past the Ubud temple, you’d be on Jalan Suweta.
+If you continue the Monkey Forest road, crossing the Jalan Raya and walking past the Ubud temple, you’d be on Jalan Suweta.

-This is also the next street from Jalan Kajeng, running to the same direction side by side.
+This is also the next street from Jalan Kajeng, running in the same direction side by side.

 Warung Ibu Oka

-Walk about 200 meters and turn right to Jalan Tegal Sari.
-At the end of this small street you’ll find Warung Ibu Oka offering the famous babi guling.
+Walk about 200 meters and turn right onto Jalan Tegal Sari.
+At the end of this small street, you’ll find Warung Ibu Oka offering the famous babi guling.

 This roasted suckling pig is also one of the festive meals in Bali, but become so famous that it can be found daily in many warungs.
 Many of them, like Ibu Oka, are serving babi guling as their signature dish.